dtinit/dtinit.github.io/docs/dtp-what-is-it.md

 As a result, it's engineers at these services who have built the majority of DTP's functionality.
 Because DTP is open source, they can benefit from each other's work.
 A new adapter that can send data to a new destination can be used by all the exporters for whom sending to that destination makes sense.

 Open Source contributors are often "scratching their own itch" famously, and solving their own needs while supporting the Open Source project.
 DTP solves the needs of data exporters (and data destinations) involved in mass data portability.
 Thus, if you're not working on data portability at a data exporting platform, it may be hard to contribute to DTP!
-Still, if you believe you have an angle, please elaborate on it (via [https://github.com/google/data-transfer-project/issues](github issues), most likely); the contributors are all friendly.
+Still, if you believe you have an angle, please elaborate on it (via [github issues](https://github.com/google/data-transfer-project/issues), most likely); the contributors are all friendly.

 ## What is the future for DTP?